cselab/old_korali/doc/mkdocs/docs/index.md

 <br><br>

-# What Π4U can do for you
+# What korali can do for you

 1. **Optimize**: given a cost function $F(\vartheta)$ find
 	$$